-An example of splitting, where a thrown clay develops a split minutes after throwing.
-This often happens at stretch-points with sandy or groggy clay bodies or those that have a wide range of particle sizes (e.g. native clays not ground to 200 mesh).
-The larger particles create networks into which water can penetrate and begin and propagate a split.
-It is thus wise not to leave water or high-water-content slip on any surfaces experiencing tensile stress during forming.
+An example of splitting, where a clay develops a split minutes after throwing.
+This often happens at stretch-points with sandy or groggy or minimally processed natural bodies that have a wide range of particle sizes (e.g. native bodies).
+When larger particles are poorly bonded by fine plastic clays, they can form networks into which water can penetrate.
+This issue is referred to as "splitting" because it is progressive, a crack starts, and it grows over a period of minutes.
+If you use bodies susceptible to this issue, various habits can be formed to minimize this problem.
+Perhaps the most important is not to leave water or high-water-content slip on any surfaces experiencing tensile stress (e.g. flared bowls, bellied vases).

 | Troubles |